NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 also able to run the client without graphical glitches or performance issues.

-The easiest way, however, is to simply get a memory patcher or a patched exe, together with dgVoodoo.
+The easiest way is to simply get a memory patcher or a patched exe though, together with a DirectX wrapper.

 Other Issues
 -----------------------------------------------------------------------------